mvenzke-axway/axway-open-docs/content/en/docs/apim_relnotes/20231130_apip_relnotes.md

 This update contains security fixes, and it addresses a number of customer defects.

 The two-factor authentication functionality, which was unavailable since the August 22 update, has been re-introduced by way of the addition of multi-factor authentication using the Joomla 4.2 multi-factor authentication module.

+Also, the feature used for testing API methods is now replaced with the new Swagger UI React, which provides more stability.

+A partial support for GraphQL APIs is included.
+This type of API is now listed in the API catalog page alongside all the other types of APIs.

 ## Installation